mafeef2005-rgb/Adaptive-Traffic-Signal-Control/README.md

 ├── requirements.txt
 ├── README.md
 └── yolov8s.pt

 Installation

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/YOUR-USERNAME/adaptive-traffic-signal-control.git

-Move into the project directory:
+2. Move into the project directory cd adaptive-traffic-signal-control

-cd adaptive-traffic-signal-control

-Install the required Python packages:

-pip install -r requirements.txt
+3. Install the required packages pip install -r requirements.txt

-The project was developed using Python and uses the YOLOv8 model provided in the repository.
+The project was developed using Python and uses the YOLOv8 model included in the repository.

 Running the Project

-Run the main Python application:
+Run the main application:

 python main.py

-The project can then be used with the available traffic video inputs and the GUI will display the detection and traffic analytics.
+The application can then be used with the available traffic video inputs.
+The GUI displays the vehicle detection results and traffic analytics.

 Results

-The project report compares different combinations of preprocessing and YOLOv8 detection.
+The project was tested using different combinations of image preprocessing techniques and YOLOv8 detection.

-The best reported configuration was the combination of morphological processing, HSV shadow removal and YOLOv8.
+The best-performing configuration was the combination of morphological processing, HSV shadow removal, and YOLOv8.

 Configuration	Detection Accuracy	False Positive Rate	FPS	Wait Time Reduction Gaussian Blur + YOLOv8	88%	25%	15	15%